 Mathematics assessment - the use of computer technology as part of special access arrangements

-As we move towards the date for examination entries, centres often worry about how best to support their students with specific access issues.
-Whilst generic information about eligibility for access arrangements can be found in the JCQ Access Arrangements and Reasonable Adjustments 2018-2019, this blog discusses how these rules apply to mathematics.
+As we start a new academic year, centres often worry about how best to support their students with specific access issues.
+While generic information about eligibility for access arrangements can be found in the JCQ Access Arrangements and Reasonable Adjustments 2025-2026 (AARA), this blog discusses how these rules specifically apply to mathematics.

 What are reasonable adjustments?